jayanthoncloud/Learning-to-Understand-Kubernetes/Introduction.md

 # Learning-to-Understand-Kubernetes
-I am using this Github repo to document my journey with Kubernetes, as I prpare myself to crack CKA certification.
+As I travel through the journey of trying to understand Kubernetes from **Basics of Kubernetes from Udemy**, I am documenting my learnings on this Github repo.
+This will be an ongoing repo, as I learn various concepts from the world of Kubernetes.
+So stay tuned!
 ## History of Kubernetes
 Kubernetes also known as K8s was originally developed by Google and was outsourced in 2014.
 Kuberenetes is built on 15 years of experience at Google in a project called Borg.
 Kubernetes is written in Go language, a portable language which is like a hybridization between C++, Python and Java.
 Instead of deploying big servers, Kubernetes approaches the same by deploying large number of small servers or microservices.
 The transient nature of smaller microservices also allows for decoupling.
 Communication between these microservices is API call-driven.
 Cluster configuration is stored in JSON format, but is most often written in YAML.
 ## What are Containers?